Srishti-Gupta74/Spooky/README.md

 - 🌐 **Remotely controllable** via a Firebase-hosted web dashboard (start/stop Spooky)

 Spooky uses Google Cloud services through Firebase (Cloud Firestore and Firebase Hosting) for persistent threat logging and dashboard monitoring.
 Further, it uses a layered detection pipeline combining OCR filtering, URL heuristics, and Gemini multimodal reasoning to identify phishing attempts while minimizing unnecessary API calls.

+Note on Threat Origin Visualization

+The dashboard displays a "country of origin" field for detected threats.
+This data is synthetic and randomly generated for demonstration purposes only, and is used to illustrate how a real-world system could visualize threat activity geographically.

+In a production deployment, this field could be populated using IP intelligence services or threat intelligence APIs to estimate the likely origin of malicious activity.
 ---

 ## 🛠️ Tech Stack